 Do you ever get asked for a price quote – from GigSalad perhaps, or your local summer concert series – when you know they’re also getting quotes from other performers?

-I’ve been experimenting with a new approach to this lately – maybe you could try it too.
+I’ve been using a new approach to this lately – maybe you could try it too.

 In situations where someone is “shopping” for a performer, and they don’t know you personally, price is usually one of their main considerations.